Open Access Tracking Project

 - Suggested short URL for this page = bit.ly/o-a-t-p

 - OATP runs on TagTeam, open-source software developed specifically for OATP and now available for open, tag-based research projects on any topic.
+See the OATP hub within TagTeam.
 TagTeam stores all OATP tag records for deduping, export, preservation, modification, and search.
 OATP started on Connotea and moved to TagTeam in September 2012.

 - Peter Suber launched OATP in April 2009, and wrote a full-length description of it in the SPARC Open Access Newsletter for May 2009.
 In mid-2011 OATP became part of the Harvard Open Access Project (HOAP).
-HOAP was funded by a grant from Arcadia from mid-2011 to mid-2016, and is currently funded by a grant from the Laura and John Arnold Foundation.
+HOAP was funded by grants from Arcadia (2011-2016) and the Laura and John Arnold Foundation (2016-2018).

 - These OATP web pages formerly resided on the Open Access Directory, starting in April 2009, and moved to the HOAP wiki in May 2015.
 (The OATP home page had 92,072 page views at the OAD wiki before moving to the HOAP wiki.
 If you're counting, add that number to the page views for this page, below.
 But who's counting?)